Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 6750 XT should in theory be a bit superior to the Radeon R9 390X 8G in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 6750 XT will be 15% faster than the Radeon R9 390X 8G overall, because of its greater bandwidth. (explain)

-Pixel RateThe Radeon RX 6750 XT should be quite a bit (about 105%) faster with regards to full screen anti-aliasing than the Radeon R9 390X 8G, and should be capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon RX 6750 XT should be a lot (approximately 105%) faster with regards to anti-aliasing than the Radeon R9 390X 8G, and able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison